 Let our expertise lead you to significant family law achievements.

-Going through a separation or divorce is often made more complicated when there are children involved.
-While couples may want to finalise financial and property settlement as quickly as possible post-separation, when it comes to custody of children and child support, it’s essential to consider what is best for the child in the long run.
+Going through a separation or divorce is often made more complicated when the parties are raising children.
+Couples may want to finalise property matters as quickly as possible post-separation.
+When it comes to custody and child support Australia, it’s essential to consider what is best for the child in the long run.

 In Australia, both parents are legally required to support their child under the Child Support Scheme, so regardless of where the child lives, each parent has a financial obligation to support the child until they turn 18.